rigdern/complexity-katas/README.md

-This is Randy's proposed PR
+This is Randy's proposed PR.